Libuna/tools/README.txt

+ Viptela vManage management over API

-# tools for Viptela vManage server over API
+# These tools are available for Viptela vManage server communication over API.

-# new tools will shortly follow...
+- vManage_authentication: # edit the file and fill vManage ip and vEdge OS version in settings section
+- vEdge_OS_upgrade:       # vEdge OS upgrade.
+OS version is taken from settings
+- vEdge_default_partition # set the default OS version to vEdge